 It is our policy to act as efficiently and expeditiously as possible always providing a high quality of service and continuously improving our standards.
 This document explains the procedure we will follow in order to handle any client complaints we receive in an efficient, competent and professional manner, in line with our terms of business, which apply to this procedure.

+In the first instance, it may be helpful to contact the person who is working on your case to discuss your concerns, and we will do our best to resolve any issues.
 If at any time you are concerned about the service or the cost of the service you are receiving, please immediately inform the Partner with overall responsibility for your case in order to attempt to resolve any of your concerns.
+Making a complaint will not affect how we handle your case.

 In the unlikely that you are not satisfied with their proposal for resolution of your concern, please contact either our Compliance Officer, Konstantin Rzhebaev or Managing Director, David Manasyan, in writing or by telephone on our office number.